syjkim0125/jekyll-now/about.md

 ### More Information

-If you want to more Info about me. follow this url : https://github.com/syjkim0125/
+If you want to more Info about me. follow this url : [Tora's Github](https://github.com/syjkim0125/)

 ### Contact me